 With age comes perspective and the ability to see the bigger picture.
 This can be extremely useful when you are starting up a small business.
 Without this perspective, many small businesses flounder because they do not understand where they fit in the global view.

-Most of us, when we reach the last chapter of our life, feel that we want to leave a legacy and are driven by a need to contribute or give back to the community that enabled us in our earlier years.
+Most of us, when we reach this third chapter of our life, feel that we want to leave a legacy and are driven by a need to contribute or give back to the community that enabled us in our earlier years.
 Running your own business offers the opportunity to help others.

 Whether it is through mentoring the younger generations, offering employment to other boomers, or simply filling an important need in the market, there are plenty opportunities to utilize your skills and experience to make a meaningful contribution.